MORE RAIN EXPECTED THIS WEEK

 Your First Alert Weather Forecast:

-Given the recent heavy rainfall over the last few days, areas of fog will develop tonight.
-That fog could be locally dense in spots through Monday morning.
-Skies should be mostly cloudy otherwise with lows dipping into the upper 50s and lower 60s.

-South winds on Monday should lead to a slight warm-up and a little bump in humidity.
-Highs should be into the upper 70s with a dew point in the mid 60s as opposed to the lower 60s we experienced Sunday.
-Spotty storms should develop by the afternoon, and some could be on the stronger side.
-Best chances will be west and north of the Fox Cities.
+South winds today will lead to a slight warm-up and a little bump in humidity.
+Highs should be in the mid to upper 70s with a dew point in the mid 60s as which means there is a lot of moisture around, therefore we will see additional rain and storm chances this week.
+Spotty storms should develop by the afternoon mostly west and north of the Fox Cities, but a few showers could also pass through throughout the day in far southeastern portions of the area.

-There will be a higher chance for more widespread rain and storms on Tuesday.
+There will be a higher chance for more widespread rain and storms tomorrow.
 It will feel muggier with highs around 80 degrees.
-Another round of scattered storms could develop Wednesday with more storms arriving Thursday morning along a cold front.
-Once that front passes, a north breeze picks up bringing some drier air into Northeast Wisconsin.
+Another round of scattered storms could develop Wednesday and some of those rain and storms could linger into Thursday morning.
+Once a cold front pass through later in the week, a north breeze picks up bringing some drier air into Northeast Wisconsin just in time for the Holiday weekend.

 The humidity will drop late, and highs will be back into the mid 70s Friday with a mix of sun and clouds.
 Skies should continue to clear that night allowing lows to fall into the middle 50s.
-The Independence Day weekend looks dry and seasonable with highs near 80 on Saturday and into the mid 80s on the Fourth itself.
-It looks like there will be another chance for rain late Sunday... but, perhaps it holds off until Monday.
+The Independence Day weekend looks dry and seasonable with highs near 80 on Saturday and Sunday.

 You can always keep our forecast handy with our free weather app.
 Look for the WBAY First Alert Weather App in the Apple app store and Google Play.